 - Take two steps, ending up on your left foot

-- Leap off this foot and bring up your right leg with knee bent
+- Leap off this foot and bring up your right leg with your knee bent

 - Try to slide smoothly onto the saddle, making contact with the inside of your right thigh

-- Once squarely seated, your momentum should allow you to clip back in while turning the pedals
+- Once squarely seated, your momentum should enable you to clip back in while turning the pedals

 Carrying and shouldering your bike in cyclocross